Coronavirus: Two passengers from Japan cruise ship die, reports say | DW | 20.02.2020

 More than 620 passengers aboard the cruise ship Diamond Princess were infected with the COVID-19 virus.
-Japanese authorities have been criticized for their handling of the outbreak.
+Japanese authorities have been criticized for their handling of the outbreak on the vessel.

 Two elderly passengers who were on board the coronavirus-hit cruise ship Diamond Princess near Tokyo have died, Japanese media reported Thursday.

 According to Japanese public broadcaster NHK, citing government sources, the victims were a woman and a man in their 80s.
-The reports have not been confirmed by the Health Ministry.
+Kyodo news agency reported that 29 others were in a serious condition.
+The Health Ministry could not immediately confirm the reports.

-The vessel had been quarantined since February 3.
-More than 620 of the passengers were infected with the virus.
+The vessel had been quarantined off Yokohama since February 3.
+More than 620 of the passengers were infected with the virus — the biggest cluster of clases outside China.

 Read more: What's it like being quarantined on the Diamond Princess cruise ship?

-A complete evacuation of the Diamond Princess is expected to take at least three more days.
+Another 500 passengers began leaving the vessel on Thursday.
+A complete evacuation of the Diamond Princess is expected to take at least two more days.

 jcg/nm (Reuters, AFP)